Erubiel Durazo: Professional career

+On May 17, 2002, in a game against the Philadelphia Phillies, Durazo went 4-for-5, with three home runs (all of them 2-run shots), including a 3-run double in his final at-bat in the bottom of the 8th inning to give him a total of nine RBI's for the game, and extending Arizona's lead to 12–7.
+Those three runs Durazo batted in turned out to be more than enough, as the Diamondbacks ended up winning 12–9.

 Durazo enjoyed his best season in 2004 when he hit .321 with 22 home runs and 88 RBI with Oakland.
-However, his career was derailed by injuries.
+That offseason, he signed a one-year deal to remain with the team.
+However, his 2005 season was cut short by injury and he underwent Tommy John elbow surgery that July.
 In 2006, the Texas Rangers invited him to spring training, but he did not make the major league club.
 He split the 2006 season between the Triple A Oklahoma Redhawks of the Rangers organization, the Triple A Columbus Clippers of the New York Yankees organization, and the Triple A Rochester Red Wings of the Minnesota Twins organization.

 Durazo was invited to 2007 spring training by the Oakland Athletics, where he played well, but was released before the start of the season.
-He joined Sultanes de Monterrey of the Mexican League.
-On July 17, 2007, Durazo signed a minor league contract with the Yankees, playing in 29 games for their Triple-A team.
-Durazo became a free agent at the end of the season.
-He currently resides in Chandler, Arizona with his wife Martha and their daughter Mariana Durazo.
+He joined the Sultanes de Monterrey of the Mexican League.
+On July 17, 2007, Durazo signed a minor league contract with the New York Yankees.
+He played in 29 games for their Triple-A team, the Scranton/Wilkes-Barre Yankees, and became a free agent at the end of the season.

 In 624 games over seven seasons, Durazo posted a .281 batting average (547-for-1948) with 333 runs, 108 doubles, 6 triples, 94 home runs, 330 RBI, 307 bases on balls, .381 on-base percentage and .487 slugging percentage.
 He finished his career with a .988 fielding percentage playing at first base and several games at right field.
 In 16 postseason games, he hit .234 (11-for-47) with 5 runs, 3 doubles, 2 home runs, 7 RBI and 8 walks.

-Career in Mexican Pacific League

-Durazo has been playing in Mexico for the Naranjeros de Hermosillo since the – season in which he was the rookie of the year.
-For the 2009–2010 Mexican Pacific League season he was sent to Águilas de Mexicali, but later that same season he was sent on loan to Yaquis de Obregón.